Course Outline

 • Network engineers and technicians for government agencies

-• IT infrastructure specialists for government systems
+• IT infrastructure specialists for government operations

 21 Hours